Covent Garden

 South East Wing Bush House, WC2B Residential block (Aldwych)

-Southampton Street, WC2E Southampton Street - named for Thomas Wriothesley, 4th Earl of Southampton and landowner (Westminster)
+Southampton Street, WC2E Southampton Street - named for Thomas Wriothesley, 4th Earl of Southampton and landowner (Covent Garden)

-St Clement’s Building, WC2A St Clement’s Building is a block on Clare Market (Westminster)
+St Clement’s Building, WC2A St Clement’s Building is a block on Clare Market (Aldwych)

 St Giles High Street, WC2H St Giles High Street is one of the streets of London in the WC2H postal area (St Giles)